 Since the beginning of the foreclosure crisis, more foreclosures have occurred in California than any other state.
 California metropolitan areas have made up a majority of the hardest hit cities in the nation for most of the last three years.

-CRC has been successful in focusing policy makers and the public on the inadequacies of current foreclosure prevention policies and performance.
+CRC's work to mitigate the crisis in California and nationally: CRC has been successful in focusing policy makers and the public on the inadequacies of current foreclosure prevention policies and performance.
 Our surveys of housing counseling agencies have been widely cited, and have helped to counter misleading industry messages about how many people are being helped.
 Additional CRC research has highlighted the disproportionate impact of bad lending practices and foreclosure on neighborhoods of color, even as all communities continue to be affected.

 CRC was one of the first groups to call for the federal HAMP program to require lenders to report on the race and ethnicity of borrowers applying for loan modifications, which the Obama Administration later made part of the program.
 CRC supported or sponsored state legislation to encourage servicers to offer more loan modifications, to better protect tenant rights, and to crack down on loan modification scams.
 Direct negotiations with banks have led to modest improvements in bank contact with housing counseling agencies, participation in loan modification programs, and bank dealings with tenants living in REO properties.

-In recognition of the critical need for assistance that homeowners have in navigating the complex and frustrating loan modification process, CRC raised $5 million to support housing counselors in the state, and this money was used to leverage an additional $8 million for counselors in California.
+Project to fund more housing counselors: In recognition of the critical need for assistance that homeowners have in navigating the complex and frustrating loan modification process, CRC raised $5 million to support housing counselors in the state, and this money was used to leverage an additional $8 million for counselors in California.
 CRC advocacy with state and national allies is also moving state and national regulatory agencies to be more responsive to homeowner and tenant concerns.
 CRC and allies worked for the creation of the new Consumer Financial Protection Bureau, which will play a large and important role in stopping abusive lending and foreclosure practices in the future.